Update WordPress theme for licensed content

-After you integrate the Content Marketing Platform (CMP) with your WordPress site (under CMS Accounts), a web developer needs to update PHP files.
+A web developer must update PHP files after integrating the Content Marketing Platform (CMP) with your WordPress site (under CMS Accounts).

 Default fields (author and source of an article)